Kris-Kuiper/Nerms/README.md

 ```

 ###### \**Important note*\*
-If you pass multiple Entities to the "dump" function, it will return an Array with objects
+If you pass multiple entities to the "dump" function, it will return an Array with objects